mannndrew/Typing-Racer-C/README.md

 FEATURES:
 - Implements fully functioning (colored) graphical user interface to type sentences in the command line.
+- Differentiates between incorrerect and correct letters with red spaces and green letters.
-- Uses file inut system to display each sentence for user interaction.
+- Uses an array of pointers to display each sentence for user interaction.
 - Integrates real time clock to count and display words typed per minute.

 APPLICATION PREVIEW: